jeremylong/DependencyCheck/src/site/markdown/dependency-check-gradle/configuration.md

 ### Analyzer Configuration

-In addition to the above, the dependencyCheck plugin can be configured to enable or disable specific analyzers by configuring the `analyzer` section.
+In addition to the above, the dependencyCheck plugin can be configured to enable or disable specific analyzers by configuring the `analyzers` section.
 Note, specific file type analyzers will automatically disable themselves if no file types that they support are detected - so specifically disabling the analyzers is likely not needed.